iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 // a.dispose()
 ```

-In this case, after leaving the scope, the dispose methods will be called respectively.
+In this case, after leaving the scope, the `dispose` methods will be called respectively.

 ### DisposableStack class

-Implementing the `Symbol.dispose` can be considered as a good pattern if you have a class or a function that needs to be disposed at someplace, but here is two problems: First, in some cases implementing this method might add too much abstraction to your code and second, there are a lot of libraries and modules that haven’t implemented the dispose method it yet.
-So, for using them, you have to wrap them up with another layer of abstraction and implement the clean-up code(dispose) by yourself.
+Implementing the `Symbol.dispose` method can be a good pattern to use when you have a class or function that needs to be disposed of at some point.
+However, there are a few potential problems to consider.
+Firstly, implementing the `dispose` method can add unnecessary abstraction to your code in some cases, which can make it more difficult to read and understand.
+Secondly, many existing libraries and modules may not have implemented the `dispose` method yet, in which case you will need to create a wrapper around them and implement the clean-up code (dispose) yourself.
+Keep these considerations in mind when deciding whether or not to implement the `dispose` method in your code.

-Here is an example from the Typescript blog:
+Here is an example from the TypeScript blog:

 ```typescript
 class TempFile implements Disposable {